jay-esh/haskell-course-notes/notes/moreOnFunctions/moreOnFunctions.md

 numberOne 1 = "This is it!!!"
 numberOne _ = "Try again!!"
 ```
-Here we use pattern matching on '1' as argument to the above function.
-"_" here means anything of the given type "other than 1".
+Here "_" means anything of the given type "other than 1".

 In haskell the code is read by ghci from top to bottom in an order so the line
 ```